 This explains why some people are able to lose weight but they still can’t get rid of their belly fat.

-I would highly recommend staying away from these foods and instead use my Flat Belly Formula system to discover healthier food choices that will improve your quality of life while also flattening your belly.
+I would highly recommend staying away from these foods and instead use my Flat Belly Formula system to discover healthier food choices that will improve your quality of life while also losing your belly fat.

-It’s best to completely cut out or at least minimize your intake of the foods above to slim your waistline.
+It’s best to completely cut out or at least minimize your intake of the foods that cause belly fat above to slim your waistline.